-In commemoration of Black History Month, we will honor the legacy of African-American athletes from ASN's family of schools throughout February.
+During the 31 days of March, we feature some of the greatest moments from the NCAA Men's Basketball Tournament in the history of ASN's family of schools.
 Today: Elgin Baylor and Seattle University, which first gained national attention in 1952.
-The Chieftains, led by twins Eddie and Johnny O'Brien, defeated the Harlem Globetrotters.
+The Chieftains, led that year by twins Eddie and Johnny O'Brien, defeated the Harlem Globetrotters.

 The sports moment judged the greatest in school history starred another basketball player.